 "No!
 It's just, I have this impression she kissed me while I was asleep and…and maybe did more than that," I say quietly.
 Mai's face instantly falls.
-"Shizuru killed for me, because of me, and I get the feeling that she would do it all again if she felt she needed to.
+"Shizuru killed for me, because of me, and I get the feeling that she would do it all again if she felt like she needed to.
 And that scares me and I…when I kissed her, it wasn't like that.
 She defeated me when we fought, said I belonged to her, but after all of that…when she finally caught me, she just took me in her arms and looked at me with that helplessly kind expression of hers.
-Even after all she's done, everything she said… she still had the nerve to look at me with those teary eyes of hers.
-So I just couldn't…" I trail off, unable to contain my emotion.
-I bury my head into my knees again, trying to suppress all the conflicting feelings inside of me.
+Even after all she'd done and everything she'd said… she still had the nerve to look at me with those teary eyes of hers.
+So I just couldn't hate her and..."
+I trail off, not knowing what else to say.
+I bury my head into my knees, trying to suppress all the conflicting feelings inside of me.

-Minutes pass in silence before Mai pats me comfortingly on the shoulder.
-"It's okay, I shouldn't have teased you.
-I should've known it would've been like that."
+Minutes pass in silence before Mai reaches out and pats me comfortingly on the shoulder.
+"It's okay, I shouldn't have teased you."

-"I really don't know what to do, Mai," I plea, "I care about Shizuru a lot—she's all that I think about these days, but I don't know how to handle her.
+"I really don't know what to do, Mai," I confess, "I care about Shizuru a lot—she's all that I think about these days, but I don't know how to handle her.
 Every time I feel like I have a good grasp on the situation, she throws something new at me."

 I hate how stupid and weak I sound, but I can't help it.
-All the things that have been welling up in me all week are suddenly released and I find myself revealing it all to Mai.
-She takes all of this in without judgment before she stares up at the sky.
-After a while, she says finally:
+All the things that have been welling up in me this week finally have an outlet.
+I find myself revealing everything to Mai, everything that has been bothering me.
+All my worries, my fears, all my concerns for you, I reveal everything to Mai.

-"You know, Natsuki, maybe you're making things more complicated than they really are."
+"You know, maybe you're making things more complicated than they really are."

 Of all the things she could say, that threw me off.

 Mai smiles almost tiredly at me; there's a glint in her violet eyes that makes her seem a lot older than she actually is.
 "Maybe it's not worth thinking too much about all the little details.
 I mean, just look at me: I spent so much time agonizing between Kanzaki-senpai and Yuuichi and where did that leave me?
-In the end, I chose Yuuichi and I don't regret it but here I am.
-Do you see Yuuichi next to me?
-Despite all those cool words he said, he's still been busy taking care of Shiho-chan and is at the Student Council meeting instead of being here with me.
-I've been alone for most of this week and I spent so many days agonizing and waiting for him, but did that change anything?
+I chose Yuuichi and I don't regret it but do you see him next to me?
+Despite all those cool words he said, he still decided to take care of Shiho-chan and is at the Student Council meeting instead of being here with me.
+I've been alone for most of this week and I've spent so many days agonizing and waiting for him, and did anything change in the end?
 No!
 Ah!" she shouts, shaking her head before standing up.
-"It really bothers me that I've seen Nao-chan more than I have him this past week.
+"It really bothers me that I've seen Nao-chan more than him!
 Stupid Yuuichi!"

 "Sorry—actually, no, I'm not sorry!
 Who cares about that idiot anymore!" she complains.
-"Anyway, Natsuki, what I'm trying to say is sometimes it's not worth over-thinking things.
-I realize it now: sometimes it's not worth trying to be overly considerate."
+"Anyway, Natsuki, what I'm trying to say is sometimes it's not worth overthinking things.
+Sometimes it's not worth trying to be overly considerate, you know?"

 "Yep.
-She said a lot of mean things to me and even threatened me.
+She said a lot of mean things to me and threatened me even.
 And then she tried to force me to take you in."

-I gave her a startled look.
+I gave Mai a startled look.
 Suddenly the way she acted two days ago when I brought Mikoto back made sense, "Sorry."

 "What are you apologizing for?
-Anyway, I thought about Kaichou-san's words and then I kind of realized that's just how she was."
-When she looks at my baffled expression, she continues.
+Anyway, I thought about Kaichou-san's words and then I realized that's just how she is."
+When she looks at my baffled expression, Mai continues.
 "I've had a lot of time to think lately, and I came to the conclusion that's how Kaichou-san shows how much she cares.
 It's kind of scary and a little strange, but I don't doubt her intention was genuine.
 She asked me take care of you because she felt she couldn't."

-"Why are you apologizing for her?
-You're not Shizuru-san.
-Still I don't think it's a bad idea.
+"Why are you apologizing?
+You're not her.
+Anyway, I don't think it's a bad idea.
 You can stay with me if you want."

-Mai grins happily and it's the first time in this entire conversation she looks like herself.
-She sits back down before she says, "I kind of like this.
-I feel like I could talk to you forever."
+Mai grins happily and it's the first time in this entire conversation she looks like her usual cheerful self.
+She sits back down before she says, "I like talking to you like this.
+I feel like I could go on and on forever."

-"Yep!" she says before clenching her fists together empathetically.
+"Yep!" she says before empathetically clenching both her hands into fists.
 "I've decided!
 I'm not going to care about what that stupid Yuuichi is doing!
-Or what Takumi or Mikoto want to do with their lives—I've made my decision.
+Or what Takumi or Mikoto want to do with their lives—I've made my decision!
 I'm going to start living for myself and enjoy the things I want to!"

-We both laugh at this and I say to her, "That kind of thinking suits you."
+We both laugh at this.
+"That kind of thinking suits you," I remark.

 "What about you, Natsuki?
 Is there anything you want to do?"

 Mai smiles encouragingly at me before she giggles.
-"You know, it's strange how our positions have swapped since the start of this year.
+"It's a bit mysterious how our positions have swapped since the start of this year.
 I was always too concerned with other people and you didn't care what others thought.
 Now look at us."

 Mai begins to speak, but then stops herself as if she's suddenly thought of something.
-She studies me carefully.
-"Say, Natsuki, about Shizuru-san, does it bother you that she's a girl and she likes you?"
+She studies me carefully before she says, "Hey, Natsuki, about Shizuru-san, does it bother you that she's a girl and that she likes you?"

-"Not really.
-I told you before I didn't have time to think about love.
+"No. I told you before that I didn't have time to think about things like love.
 Now I…" I pause in mid thought, trying to think of what to say.

-"Well, if you don't know what to think, why not try at least try it out?
-It can't be that bad."
+"Well, if you don't know what to think, why not try it out?"

 "Isn't that disingenuous?
 I'm not going to lie about what I feel."

-"Mou, Nastuki, you're as thick as Mikoto when it comes to these things!
+"Mou, Natsuki, you're as thick as Mikoto when it comes to these things!
 It's not going to work if you just keep thinking about it!"
 Mai complains.
-She then self-consciously adds, "Then again, here I am giving love advice while my own is in shambles."
+She then self-consciously adds, "Then again, here I am giving love advice when my own is in shambles."

 "It's not love advice!"

 I take her hand and get up as well.
 We end up walking back to the central campus together.
 As we do, we see Suzushiro's limo drive past us.
-Yukino waves to us but the vehicle doesn't stop.
-It looks like the meeting ended earlier than expected.
-As we get closer to the high school, we can see Tate far in the distance as he heads in the direction of his dorm.
+Yukino waves to us as they drive by, but the vehicle doesn't stop.
+It looks like the meeting had just ended.
+As we get closer to the high school, we see Tate far in the distance as he walks in the direction of his dorm.
 Mai frowns at the sight but makes no move to chase after him.
-Just then Kanzaki and Mikoto come out of the building.
-Mai freezes before she waves at them.
+Just then Kanzaki and Mikoto come out of the school.

-"Mai-san, Natsuki-san, it's a pleasure to see you both," that guy says as he bows in his wheelchair.
+"Mai-san, Natsuki-san, it's a pleasure to see you both," Kanzaki says as he bows in his wheelchair.
 Mikoto wordlessly leaves his side to give Mai a hug.

 "Kanzaki-senpai, this is a surprise," Mai says as she affectionately pets Mikoto's hair.
 "I thought I wouldn't be expecting you for at least another two hours."

-"Considering the scope of today's agenda, I thought so as well.
-However, there was less discussion than I anticipated as we all agreed on Shizuru-san's arrangements for the most part.
-We thus ended early to work on our individual action items."
+"Considering the scope of today's agenda, I thought so as well, Mai-san.
+However, there was less discussion than I anticipated."

-"If you don't mind the intrusion, would you mind if I came over earlier than planned?"
+"If you don't mind the intrusion, would you mind if we came over earlier than planned?"

 "Natsuki-san, I think Shizuru-san is still in the Science Laboratory wrapping up.
 Knowing her, she has likely traveled to the Student Council Room by now."

 I can feel Mikoto's unblinking yellow eyes on me and I can't help frowning at his words.
-"Fine," I spat out as I head towards the building.
-I can feel anticipation and unease build up in my stomach.
-His words are implicit enough that I can catch his underlying meaning.
-I wonder what happened now with you, Shizuru.
+"Fine," I spit out as I head towards the building without another word.

 "Um…let me invite Nao-chan and her mother over to keep you company while I cook.
 I'm sure it'll be boring just waiting for me," I hear Mai say behind me.

 I feel a little bad for abandoning her, but I can't ignore that slimy guy's words or that odd look in Mikoto's eyes.
-If something has happened to you, Shizuru, or whatever crazy thought is in your head now—I'm the only one who can be there to help you.
-That's the only thing that matters right now to me.
+If something has happened to you, Shizuru, or whatever crazy thoughts are in your head now—I'll be there to help you.
 The last thing I hear before I enter the building is Kanzaki's reluctant agreement to Mai's offer.

-I see your meticulously planned timetable for the next four months on the whiteboard.
+I see on that board your timeline for the next four months.
 That's not what bothers me.
-What bothers me is, according to that thing, you're planning to head over to Tokyo in the next two days and stay there for at least three months.
-Anger wells into me.
-I slam to the door shut and I head over to the Student Council Room as my emotions start flaring up again.
+What bothers me is that you're planning to head over to Tokyo in two days and stay there for at least another three months.
+I head over to the Student Council Room as my emotions start flaring up again.

-In the end, no matter where or who I turn to, I always end up coming back to you, Shizuru.
-So why the hell do you keep running away from me?
+In the end, no matter where or who I turn to, I always end up coming back to you.
+So why the hell do you keep running away from me, Shizuru?
 I'm not letting you go without a fight.